After the winter we’ve just had, one of your first jobs this spring should be feeding your lawn. Here’s what to feed and why.

 Winter 2017/18 has been hard on lawns in general.
 From autumn through to mid-February it was unseasonably mild but very very wet.
 And then, just as the days started to get longer and the plants would naturally expect the soil to start warming up – BAM!
 Along came the beast in the east.
 And my goodness didn’t it bite?!

-A spring lawn feed is essential after the winter we’ve just had.
+A spring lawn feed is essential after the winter.
 It will put the colour and the vigour back into the lawn and make the whole garden look so much more alive